 Concussion and Vision: Yes, we can help a lot.

-Our office has used the Developmental Eye Movement test (DEM).
+Simple tests can determine vision damage from a concussion.
+We use the Developmental Eye Movement test (DEM).
 The test is simple.
 You read a series of numbers as rapidly as possible.
 The test evolved from Drs.
 Pierce and King.
 Dr. Devick added to it.
-Next came the DEM.
-We have used the DEM test for years to determine the concentration skills of our patients.
-With the emphasis in the health care fields on concussions in sports, accidents, and the military actions the same test is now used to determine concussions.
+For decades we have used the DEM test for concentration skills.
+With the emphasis on concussions in sports, accidents, and military, the same test is now used to determine concussions.

 |

-Not only could we help athletic teams administer the test as a side line indicator of concussion, vastly more important we actually provide non-invasive treatment for the vision consequences of head trauma (including concussion) as well as whiplash.
+Not only could we help athletic teams administer the test as a sideline indicator of concussion, vastly more importantly we provide non-invasive treatment for the vision consequences of head trauma as well as whiplash.
 See Light Therapy.
 You don't have to have a concussion to need treatment.

 |

-Among many others we have treated a Vietnam Vet with head injury who was blind due to reduced side vision (see Blake's Vision Therapy Story in Vision Therapy, success Stories), a 78 year old stroke victim who lost half his vision field, and a 9 year old who fell on a concrete floor.
-A neurologist stated we saved the life of one of our patients when we detected a pituitary tumor with our side vision tester (different than the automated instruments that show flashing lights) we use in detecting head trauma/whiplash conditions.
+Among many others we have treated a Vietnam Vet with a head injury who was blind with reduced side vision (see Blake's Vision Therapy Story in Vision Therapy, Success Stories), a 78-year-old stroke victim who lost half his vision field, and a 9-year-old who fell on a concrete floor.
+A neurologist stated we saved the life of a patient when we detected a pituitary tumor with our vision field test.
+It should not be confused with an automated instrument using flashing lights.
+We have an Occulus version of it but use it for other reasons like glaucoma detection.

 |